-This page has specific information and resources for faculty members to use in order to incorporate the Writing Center into your classes.
-We help with any form of writing at any stage of the writing process, so feel free to contact us and ask how we can help you and your students!
+This page has specific information and resources for faculty members to use in order to incorporate The Writing Center into your classes.
+We help with any form of writing at any stage of the writing process, so feel free to contact us (email@example.com) and ask how we can help you and your students!
+To request a class presentation or workshop, please contact Director Scott Chiu directly at firstname.lastname@example.org.

 Classroom Writing Support

-If you don't teach composition, providing students will writing guidelines in the classroom can be a time-consuming and arduous task.
+If you don't teach composition, providing students with writing guidelines in the classroom can be a time-consuming and arduous task.
 Here are some simple ways to talk about writing in the classroom:

 - Global vs. Local - Global writing refers to large scale mechanics, such as generating a strong thesis statement, critical thinking and analysis, integrating evidence, and fulfilling the genre/prompt.
 Local writing refers to writing style and sentence-level mechanic, such as grammar, diction, syntax, and concision, choppiness, etc. As a rule, ask students to focus on the GLOBAL before the LOCAL.